antimof/UxPlay/README.md

 If you wish to specify the videosink using the `-vs <videosink>` option, some choices for `<videosink>` are `d3d11videosink`, ``d3dvideosink``, ```glimagesink```, `gtksink`.
 With Direct3D 11.0 or greater, you can get the ability to toggle into and out of fullscreen mode using the Alt-Enter key combination with option `-vs "d3d11videosink fullscreen-toggle-mode=alt-enter"`.
-For convenience, this option will always be set if "``-vs d3d11videosink``" is used.
+For convenience, this option will be added if just ``-vs d3d11videosink`` (by itself) is used.

 The executable uxplay.exe can also be run without the MSYS2 environment, in the Windows Terminal, with `C:\msys64\mingw64\bin\uxplay`.